Quality of life indicators - material living conditions

 Counter-intuitive effects of using a relative poverty measure

 Note that a country that demonstrates a higher percentage of its population at risk of poverty may nevertheless have considerably higher overall levels of disposable income, even for the part of the population lying below the risk of poverty threshold.
-For example, in 2016 the Czech Republic had a very low at-risk-of-poverty rate, at 9.7 %, based on a poverty threshold of 7 508 PPS for a single person household.
-At the same time, Luxembourg had a higher at-risk-of-poverty rate of 16.5 %, but with a poverty threshold that was more than double that recorded in the Czech Republic, at 16 843 PPS.
+For example, in 2020, Czechia had a very low at-risk-of-poverty rate, at 9.5 %, based on a poverty threshold of 8 491 PPS for a single person household.
+At the same time, Luxembourg had a higher at-risk-of-poverty rate of 17.4 %, but with a poverty threshold that was more than double that recorded in Czechia, at 17 205 PPS.
 As such, while relative poverty is about the number or share of people who have low incomes relative to those in the middle of the income distribution, income inequality measures are concerned with differences in income levels across the whole of the income distribution.
 Note that there is no arithmetic reason why there should be a share of people living in relative poverty below 60 % of the national median equivalised income level (after social transfers).